Whatang/DrumBurpBuilder/environment/README.md

 2. Instead of downloading the x11 PyQt4 package, get the mac version.
 This file is also available in this directory.

+I've never built DrumBurp for a Mac so I've got no proof that it will work at all.

 Install pygame
 ==============